DanaResearchGroup/ARC_T3_Workshop/README.md

 If the tests passes, it should conclude with no errors.
 If errors occure, please open an issue, with a screenshot of the error, so we could direct you with further instructions.

-# Congrats! you are all set for the ACS Fall 2022 ARC and T3 Workshop!

-# Before the workshop starts:
+# To update ARC automatically:

 Run: